Monika9149/CloudVista-Resort/README.md

 # CloudVista-Resort
-Leveraging Docker and Kubernetes for a  multi-cloud storage
+Leveraging Docker and Kubernetes for a Multi-Cloud Strategy